samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 There are many different types of machine learning (here we use one called *XG-Boost*), but all are making predictions based on similarities to what the model has seen before.
 Many machine learning models are what we call a *black box* model - that is we give it some information, and it makes a prediction, but we don't know *why* it made that particular prediction.

-*Explainable Machine Learning* seeks to be able to communicate why models make the prediction they do.
+*Explainable Machine Learning* seeks to be able to communicate *why* a model make the prediction it does.
 We seek to understand, and communicate, the general patterns that the model is making (sometimes we call this *global explainability*), as well as why the model made the prediction it did for one particular patient (sometimes we call this *local explainability*).
-We also try to explain other important aspects about the model such as where the training data came from (and how representative is that data of where the model will be used in practice), and how a sure can we be of the model's predictions - both generally and for any particular prediction.
+We also try to explain other important aspects about the model such as where the training data came from (and how representative is that data of where the model will be used in practice), and how sure we can be of the model's predictions - both generally and for any particular prediction.

 In this project we are very much on a journey - discovering what different people would like to know about the model.
-Do patients, clinicians, and other machine learning researchers all want to know the same things, or different things?
-How can we tailor *explainable machine learning* output to different audience's wishes?
+Do patients, carers, clinicians, and other machine learning researchers all want to know the same things, or different things?
+How can we tailor *explainable machine learning* output to the wished of different audiences?

 (*Explainable machine learning* may also be known as *Explainable ML*, *Explainable artificial intelligence*, or *Explainable AI*).